Eric Clapton (30.3.1945) Eric Clapton is a British blues and rock guitarist, songwriter, singer and composer.

 On his 13th birthday, Eric Clapton was given a Hoyer acoustic guitar.

 In 1961, Eric Clapton began studying at the Kingston College of Art, but was asked to leave at the end of the year, as his passions lay with music, rather than art.
 He started to busk around London and at the age of 17, he joined an early British R&B band, The Roosters as well as a brief stint with Casey Jones & The Engineers.

-Eric Clapton joined The Yardbirds in 1963.
+Music Career: Eric Clapton joined The Yardbirds in 1963.
 The band was influenced by the likes of Bb King, Buddy Guy and Freddie King.
 Their popularity grew when they took over the Rolling Stones' residency at Richmond's Crawdaddy Club.
 Their first major hit, 'For Your Love' came in 1965, just before Clapton left the band.
 The song had been written by Graham Gouldman, who also wrote songs for Herman's Hermits and The Hollies.
 When Clapton left The Yardbirds, he was replaced by Jeff Beck (Jimmy Page had already turned down the offer).

 Clapton then joined John Mayall & The Bluesbreakers, drawing worldwide attention to his guitar playing on Blues Breakers.

 In July 1966, Eric Clapton left the Bluesbreakers (he was replaced by Peter Green).
 He went on to form Cream, with Jack Bruce and Ginger Baker.
 Though Clapton was still highly regarded as a guitarist, the emergence of Jimi Hendrix stole a little of his limelight.
 During his time in Cream, Eric Clapton collaborated with George Harrison of The Beatles, playing on Harrison's 'While My Guitar Gently Weeps'.